asamy/ksm/README.md

 `git format-patch HEAD~X`

-Where X is the number of commits to create patches from, can be ommitted to take HEAD  commit only, e.g.:
+Where X is the number of commits to create patches from, can be ommitted to take HEAD (i.e. most recent) commit only, e.g.:

 `git format-patch HEAD~`

+(You can use commit hashes instead, too.)

 You can then use the patch file(s) as an attachment and e-mail them manually, or you can use `git send-email` to do it for you.